sherif-ffs/IS601-git-project/gitflow.md

 Forking a repository allows you to freely experiment with changes without affecting the original project.
 In the homepage of your organization’s project, you can see a button named, “Fork” in the right top.

+When we fork the repo we just created in the organization, it will ask under which account we want to create this fork.
+Click on your account where do you see the username and the profile picture.
+We will get the copy of your organization’s repo.
+It's called the fork of the organization's repo.

+3. Cloning

+When we create a repository on GitHub, it exists as a remote repository.
+We can clone your repository to create a local copy on your computer and sync between the two locations.

+Steps for cloning:

+1. On GitHub, navigate to the main page of the repository.
+2. Under the repository name, click Clone or download.